Aubameyang's future, Saka's role and the burning questions Arsenal must answer as Premier League restarts | Goal.com

 In 29 appearances, he has scored three goals and provided assists for another 10 - no other player at Arsenal has set up more goals than the 18-year-old.

-But the majority of those goals and assists have come when he was playing as a makeshift left-back in the absence on the injured Kieran Tierney and Sead Kolasinac.
+But the majority of those goals and assists have come when he was playing as a makeshift left-back in the absence of the injured Kieran Tierney and Sead Kolasinac.

 Both of those players are now back fit, and it was Tierney who lined up on the left of the back four during the first half of the friendly win against Charlton when Arteta seemed to play the majority of his first choice XI.